luli45/SQL-portfolio/README.md

 I also did a case study as part of the Google Data Analytics Certificate by Coursera.
 I shared the SQL code I did in MySQL Workbench.

-I am sharing here the report to the Bellabeat Case Study.